chris510/chris510/README.md

 ### Hey! 👋

 Software Engineer at [Forio], in San Francisco, California!
 Former pre-med student, chemist, & [App Academy] graduate!
 I enjoy learning new things!
-The world is so vast!

 **Fun facts ⚡**
 - I'm hobbyist [photographer].
 - I love to be active.
 Whether playing sports (basketball & volleyball) or working out at the gym!
 - I love to travel.
-If you're reading this right now I'm probably wfh!
-(Work from Hawaii).
+My favorite place I've ever been to is Japan!

 Feel free to check out my [portfolio] or connect via [email] and [LinkedIn]!
 <!--